 It is impossible to say if Attune Wines will follow the Kunde model and still be a family run business over a century from now.
 What is certain, is that they are currently producing some wonderful wines.

-2016 Attune Pinot Noir Rosé, Carneros: Retail $28.
+2016 Attune Pinot Noir Rosé, Carneros, CA: Retail $28.
 Immediately upon opening this True Rosé (i.e., not a saignée), I knew there was something special about this wine.
 The juice only had a few fleeting moments of skin contact—enough to create the pale coral hue and impart a bit of body into the tart, juicy elixir.
 A cherry blossom perfumed musky melon tantalizes the nose, and a brilliant acidity welcomes a delicate fruitiness on the palate.
 My pairing of grilled salmon was, well, brilliant, but this is a versatile wine: it could handle most of the panoply from sautéed halibut to barbecued burgers.
-Outstanding.
+Excellent.
 90-92 Points.

-2015 Attune Chardonnay Station Ranch, Carneros, Sonoma County: Retail $36.
+2015 Attune Chardonnay Station Ranch, Carneros, Sonoma County, CA: Retail $36.
 175 Cases.
 I have to admit that I was not familiar with Attune Wines or the Station Ranch Vineyard until I was contacted by the winery to sample their current releases.
 I wish I had heard of them sooner.
 Pale yellow with a slight but brilliant green tinge, this is delicate on both the nose and the palate.
 Green apple, slightly buttered fresh-baked bread, and crushed wet rock lead to a tart, mineral, yet creamy wine with oodles of acidity and even more flavor.
 Even though this spent 15 months in oak, only 30% was new and this has to be a Chardonnay for everyone.
 Tasty, verve, depth.
 Just short of a Whoa.
-Outstanding.
+Excellent.
 91-93 Points.

 I met Dan Goldfield at the 2010 International Pinot Noir Celebration.
 He was speaking about something (I am not quite sure what it was) and he mentioned that he was from Philly.
 I took that was an opening and approached him during a lull in the festivities.
 I don’t recall how that went either, but I know at some point we exchanged some “colorful language” all in good fun.
 (I also learned that Dan is not really from Philly, but from one of the suburbs–I am not sure which, but does it really matter?)
 Anyway, I had been a fan of his wines for a while, and the encounter only reinforced my affection.
 Thus, when I was offered a couple of samples from the winery, I made sure that my answer was neither flippant nor dismissive, and ended up with the following: